Skip to content

 SC4S is an open source packaged solution for getting data into Splunk.
 It is based on the syslog-ng Open Source Edition (Syslog-NG OSE) and transports data to Splunk via the Splunk HTTP event Collector (HEC) rather than writing events to disk for collection by a Universal Forwarder.

-Create indexes for SC4S
+Creating Indexes for SC4S

 [default]